-The results show an average gain of xx without any increase in the encoder and decoder time.
+The results show an average gain of 0.44% in AI without any increase in the encoder and decoder time.
 The method requires solely extra 2 Kbyte to be implemented compared to VTM4.0, with a small added computational power.

+Test2: 8 coefficients computation for block size > 8x8

+With the same conditions as in Test1, Test 2 applies the method only for block sizes greater than 8x8.
+In this way, the NSST of length 64 will always use 8x64 length matrix.